syncfusion-content/uwp-docs/uwp/SfPullToRefresh/getting-started.md

 # Getting Started

-## Create your first SfPullToRefresh in Universal Windows
+## Create your first SfPullToRefresh in Universal Windows Platform

 This section encompasses on how to create a PullToRefresh that lets you to refresh the current content of the application.